SAP-samples/ui5-cap-event-app/docs/typescript.md

 #### Class Definitions

 Then, the controller class is defined, inheriting from `sap.ui.core.mvc.Controller`.
 This is again just modern JavaScript instead of the UI5-proprietary `Controller.extend(...)`.
 Also how the member methods like `onInit()` and the private member variables like `oBundle` are defined has nothing to do with TypeScript.
-The only piece of TypeScript in this section of the controller code is how the private member variables are typed (e.g. `oBundle` is defined to be of type `ResourceBundle`).
+The only pieces of TypeScript in this section of the controller code are how the private member variables and the `onInit` method are typed (e.g. `oBundle` is defined to be of type `ResourceBundle`).

 ```ts
 /**